Neepawa: Sports

+Yellowhead Centre

+The Yellowhead Centre is a 1,200-seat arena, built in 1972.
+It serves the Town of Neepawa and surrounding municipalities.
+It is home to a number of local recreational and minor hockey teams, as well as the Neepawa Titans (Manitoba Junior Hockey League), Neepawa Farmers (Tiger Hills Senior Hockey League), and Neepawa Area Collegiate Institute Tigers (high school hockey).
+The Yellowhead Chiefs male and female midget 'AAA' hockey teams both play some home games in Neepawa.

+Aside from hockey, the Yellowhead Centre has also hosted major curling events, most notably the 2009 Manitoba Scotties Tournament of Hearts and the 2013 Safeway Championship.

 Government

 Neepawa is governed by a town council consisting of a mayor and six councilors.
 The town council is elected to a four-year term.
-The current Mayor of Neepawa is Blake McCutcheon.
+The current mayor of Neepawa is Blake McCutcheon.
 The Deputy Mayor is Brian Hedley and the remaining council consists of Marijka Kostenchuk, Darren Pudlo, Murray Parrott, Jason Nadeau and Darryl Gerrard.

 Transportation

 Neepawa is located along Highway 16 (the Yellowhead Highway) and Highway 5 (the Parks Route).
 Neepawa Airport features a 3,500 ft runway that is able to service air ambulance and small jets.

 Education

-Hazel M. Kellington Elementary School (named after longtime teacher) has about 350 students and the Neepawa Area Collegiate Institute has about 500 students.
+Hazel M. Kellington Elementary School (named after long-time teacher) has about 380 students, the Neepawa Middle School, opened 29 January 2020 has As of 2024 accumulated about 440 students and the Neepawa Area Collegiate Institute has about 450 students.
+Alongside with the Neepawa Area Colliegate, Neepawa is also receiving a new Vocational High School for 9 - 12, nearby the also new Neepawa Regional Hospital.
 Neepawa Nursery School teaches 3- and 4-year-old children.
 Neepawa is part of the Beautiful Plains School Division.

 Assiniboine Community College has a campus in Neepawa and offers various post-secondary courses.